 - What is a license file and what do I do with it?

 - What does allocating licenses mean?

-- What’s the difference between Host ID type and Host ID?
+- What’s the difference between a host ID type and a host ID?

 - Why can’t I partially allocate some licenses?